 BNY Mellon is subject to the Federal Reserve's final rule requiring G-SIBs to maintain minimum levels of external total loss-absorbing capacity ("TLAC") and eligible external long-term debt ("LTD").
 Failure to comply with the TLAC, LTD and related minimum requirements could limit our ability to repurchase shares, pay dividends and make certain discretionary compensation payments.
-For additional information on TLAC and LTD requirements and BNY Mellon's TLAC and LTD ratios, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital" and "Supervision and Regulation" in our 2020 Annual Report and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital" in our Form 10-Q.
+For additional information on TLAC and LTD requirements and BNY Mellon's TLAC and LTD ratios, see "Management's Discussion and Analysis of Financial Condition and

+Results of Operations - Capital" and "Supervision and Regulation" in our 2021 Annual Report.